 “What you get by achieving your goals is not as important as what you become by achieving your goals.”

 ~Zig Ziglar, lifelong motivational speaker and author, (1926-2012)

 How Do You Prioritize Goals?

 It’s important to ask focusing questions to help you identify the most important goals, and from there, the most important tasks toward achieving your goals.
-For that, we use—and recommend—the simple question posited by the book, The One Thing, which asks:
+For that, we use one of two approaches.

 “What’s The ONE Thing you can do—such that by doing it—everything else will be easier or unnecessary?”

 ~The One Thing book

 What’s Your One Thing?

 This uber simple question is a steadily reorienting one that serves to keep bringing the needle of your compass back to your true north.
 Your true north, in this case, is your 90 Day Goal, which is a part of your annual—macro—goal.